Starboy-Sharma/mongodb-tutorial/CRUD/crud.md

 - findOneAndUpdate( {  status: 'active' }, updateData, options)
 - updateMany({  status: 'active' } , updateData, options)

-All of this method will going to return promise and if you want to get udated document you need to pass 3rd parameter which will return the result with updated object.
+All of these methods will be going to return a promise and if you want to get an updated document you need to pass 3rd parameter which will return the result with an updated object.
 ```js
 let user = await userModel.findByIdAndUpdate(userId, updateData, { new: true, });
 ```
-If you want to do something like if condition is not match then insert a new document in that case you can pass upsert to true.
-It will insert a new document if condition not matched else it will going to update the matching document.
+If you want to do something like if the condition does not match then insert a new document in that case you can pass upsert to true.
+It will insert a new document if the condition is not matched else it will going to update the matching document.
 ```js
 let user = await userModel.findByIdAndUpdate(userId, updateData, { new: true,  upsert: true});
 ```
 Also note when you are updating your document your schema validations will not affect here.
-If you want to validate your updated document by mongoose then you should pass runvalidation falg.
+If you want to validate your updated document by mongoose then you should pass runValidators falg.
 ```js
 let user = await userModel.findByIdAndUpdate(userId, updateData, { new: true,  upsert: true, runValidators: true});
 ```

 #### Delete Document
-Delete query in sql
+Delete query in SQL
 ```sql
 DELETE FROM table_name WHERE condition;
 ```
-In mongoose we have following options:
+In mongoose we have the following options:
 ```

 findOneAndDelete() returns the deleted document after having deleted it (in case you need its contents after the delete operation);